Churroccino Recipe: When You Love Churros and Coffee Too Much

 Pour the frothed milk over the cinnamon sugar espresso.
 Hold the milk pitcher 3-4 inches above the mug and pour in a circular pattern.
 Scoop the remaining foam over the steamed milk.
 Top the churroccino with a dollop or two of Bavarian cream and extra sprinkle of cinnamon sugar.
 Enjoy!

 This simple but delicious churroccino is a treat all by itself, but it also pairs well with a banana nut muffin or bear claw.
-Or double-up on flavors by dunking a churro in your churroccino!
+Or double-up on flavours by dunking a churro in your churroccino!

 Did you make this churroccino recipe?
 Tell us all about it in the comments below or in our Home Grounds Facebook group.
 And don’t forget to share the love with us on Instagram, too.